the perfect place to get active and enjoy the great outdoors

 A water sports playground

 With the longest state coastline in Australia, stretching 20,000 kilometres (including islands), WA is world famous for some of the most consistent, spectacular, high-quality surfing, windsurfing and kitesurfing conditions.
 It’s home to one of the best ‘big wave’ locations on the planet, Margaret River, as well as the legendary Lancelin Ocean Classic, and features some top breaks within easy reach of Perth too.
 The marine life-rich waters also lure fishing enthusiasts from far and wide to chase big-game catches.
-Check out the top 10 spots for surfing, windsurfing, kitesurfing and fishing to plan your trip.
+Check out the top 10 spots for surfing and fishing to plan your trip.

 There aren't too many places in the world where you can swing a golf club while taking in coastal vistas and sharing the green with friendly kangaroos.
-Some of the top spots to tee off have been designed by world-famous golf architects and played host to world championship tournaments, including the Johnny Walker Classic.
+Some of the top spots to tee off have been designed by world-famous golf architects and played host to world championship tournaments, including the Johnnie Walker Classic.
 Play a round at Joondalup Resort, The Vines in the Swan Valley or Araluen Golf Resort.
 Enjoy uninterrupted Indian Ocean views at The Cut and The Links, or play a hole or two on the world’s longest golf course – Nullarbor Links.

 Cycling tracks and trails